shohrabuddin/RxAndroid/README.md

 2. _The producer can now signal that an error occured: the onError() event._
 3. _RxJava Observables can be composed instead of nested, saving the developer from the callback hell.

-Source : Ivan Mrogillo, RxJava Essentials, Packt Publishing 2015
+Source : Ivan Morgillo, RxJava Essentials, Packt Publishing 2015